magiclane/magiclane-maps-sdk-examples-for-android/SpeedWatcher/README.md

 This example app demonstrates the following features:
 - Presents a map.
-- Start simulated navigation between 2 given landmars.
+- Starts a simulated navigation between 2 given landmarks.
-- Display the current speed and the legal speed limit.
+- Displays the current speed and the legal speed limit.

 ## Requirements